 Special Interview With Tom Masters

-Tom graciously took a break from his work to answer a few questions about himself over the phone, although a bit reluctantly.
+Tom graciously took a break from his work to answer a few questions about himself, although a bit reluctantly.
 You’ll see why.

 ME: Tom, I’m so glad we could spend a few minutes together.
 I promise not to keep you too long, but just long enough to give my readers a glimpse of who you are.